 This is a very adaptable recipe and below are a few easy substitutions and variations you can try.

-- Use active sourdough starter - To use active sourdough starter, omit the commercial yeast and substitute active sourdough starter for the sourdough discard (1:1 substitution).
+- Use active sourdough starter - To use active sourdough starter, omit the commercial yeast and substitute active sourdough starter for the sourdough discard (200g).
 You will also need to adjust the rise times.

 - Adjust the thickness of the frosting: The frosting is more of a drizzle in this recipe, but you can easily adjust the thickness by adding more or less milk.
 Less milk will give you a thicker frosting (more like that of cinnamon rolls), and more milk will give you a thinner frosting (more like a glaze).